CampConn/Capstone/Code/kmean/README.md

 2. then install whl for packages that are going to use. tensorflow is not used in this project, I just uploaded all of my packages folder.

-3. open the file and run the kmeans_10_test.py
+3. open the folder and run the kmeans_10_test.py

 it will take a while even though the model's been loaded